Central Vacuum System Costs for Construction Pros

 Total Project Cost: $7,970

-• Mount the power unit on vibration isolators to protect delicate crown molding from resonance.
+• Mount units on isolators to protect molding

 Client Outcome